-SECTION 411 [410].
+SECTION 411.
 INTERVENTION.

-- (a) A presiding officer shall grant a petition for intervention in a contested case if the petitioner has a statutory right to initiate the proceeding in which intervention is sought. - (b) A presiding officer shall grant a petition for intervention if the petitioner has an interest that will or may be adversely affected by the outcome of the proceeding and that interest is not adequately represented. - (c) A presiding office may grant a petition for intervention when the petitioner has a conditional statutory right to intervene, or the petitioner's claim or defense is based on the same transaction or occurrence as 'the contested case. - (d)[(c)] -When intervention is granted or at any subsequent time, the presiding officer may impose conditions upon the intervener's participation in the proceedings. - (e) [(d)] A presiding officer may permit intervention conditionally and, at any time later in the proceedings or at the end of the proceedings, may revoke the conditional intervention. - (f) [(e)] The presiding officer, at least [24 hours] before the hearing, shall issue an order granting or denying each pending petition for intervention, specifying any conditions, and briefly stating the reasons for the order.
+- (a) A presiding officer shall grant a petition for intervention in a contested case if the petitioner has a statutory right to initiate the proceeding in which intervention is sought. - (b) A presiding officer shall grant a petition for intervention if the petitioner has an interest that will or may be adversely affected by the outcome of the proceeding and that interest is not adequately represented. - (c) A presiding office may grant a petition for intervention when the petitioner has a

+- conditional statutory right to intervene, or the petitioner's claim or defense is based on the same transaction or occurrence as 'the contested case. - (d) When intervention is granted or at any subsequent time, the presiding officer may impose conditions upon the intervener's participation in the proceedings. - (e) A presiding officer may permit intervention conditionally and, at any time later in the proceedings or at the end of the proceedings, may revoke the conditional intervention. - (f) The presiding officer, at least [24 hours] before the hearing, shall issue an order granting or denying each pending petition for intervention, specifying any conditions, and briefly stating the reasons for the order.
 The presiding officer shall promptly give notice to the petitioner for intervention and to all parties of an order granting, denying, or modifying intervention.

 Section 411 is based in part of 1981 MSAPA Section 4-209.
-See also Fedreal Rule of civil Procedure Rule 24 (permissive intervention under Rule 24(b)).
+See also Federal Rule of Civil Procedure Rule 24 (permissive intervention under Rule 24(b)).

-Subsection (de) recognizes the normal judicial practice of limiting the participation of intervenors, especially on cross examination, to their particular interest and taking any other procedural steps or limitations in order to maintaining an orderly and expeditious hearing.
+Subsection (d) recognizes the normal judicial practice of limiting the participation of intervenors, especially on cross examination, to their particular interest and taking any other procedural steps or limitations in order to maintaining an orderly and expeditious hearing.
 Mandatory intervention is provided for in subsections (a), and (b).
 Permissive intervention is provided for in subsection (c).
-Subsection (b) intervention will also be granted when the presiding officer determines that a petitioning intervenor has a substantial interest created by a statute or determines that as a practical matter the effect on the petitioner justifies petitioner's presence as a party.
-Subsection (ed) recognizes the power of the presiding officer to dismiss a party who has intervened at any time after intervention has occurred when it appears that the conditions of this section or the requirements for the intervening party's standing have not been satisfied.
-Subsection (fe) provides for notice suitable under the circumstances to enable parties to anticipate and prepare for changes that may be caused by the intervention.
+Subsection (e) recognizes the power of the presiding officer to dismiss a party who has intervened at any time after intervention has occurred when it appears that the conditions of this section or the requirements for the intervening party's standing have not been satisfied.
+Subsection (f) provides for notice suitable under the circumstances to enable parties to anticipate and prepare for changes that may be caused by the intervention.

-SECTION 412 [411].
+SECTION 412.
 SUBPOENAS.

-- (a) In a contested case, upon tender of the proper fees for witnesses calculated in the same manner as under the rules of civil procedure by the party applying for the subpoena, the presiding officer or any other officer to whom the power is delegated may issue subpoenas for the attendance of witnesses and the production of books, records and other evidence for use at the hearing. - (b) After the commencement of a contested case, when a written request for a subpoena to compel attendance by a witness at the hearing of the case or to produce books, papers, records, or records that are relevant and reasonable is made by a party, the presiding officer shall issue subpoenas. - (c) Subpoenas, protective orders, and other orders issued under this section may be enforced pursuant to the rules of civil procedure.
+(a) In a contested case, upon tender of the proper fees for witnesses calculated in the same manner as under the rules of civil procedure by the party applying for the subpoena, the presiding officer or any other officer to whom the power is delegated may issue subpoenas for the attendance of witnesses and the production of books, records and other evidence for use at